 Prices can vary drastically depending on access to water, convenience, and development.
 Some may buy land at cheaper prices farther out.
 However, the closer quality lands are to major cities like Austin and Dallas, the higher the prices because they have a growing population and increasing land prices.

+Texas land experts have found that the price per acre of land in Texas in 2026 is slightly over $5,100.
 However, averages could be misleading for interested buyers since prices are very different based on whether they apply to farmlands, ranchlands, or recreational lands.
 In other words, averages of land prices and acre values differ from region to region in Texas.

 Texas ranches usually sell for less per acre than suburban land.
 For instance, land in Austin can even be four times as expensive as land in Texas Panhandle.
 Thus, researching Texas acre prices and regional demands can help buyers make no costly errors.